Wigguno/pandatwitch/README.md

 # PandaTwitch
 Userscripts to modify Panda.TV to show Twitch Chat

+One script works on all 5 TS members.

+Still under development.

 Option 1 (pandatwitchtheater.user.js): Moves Panda.tv Chat to the left sidebar, inserts Twitch.tv chat into the right sidebar.
 Each chat is individually hidable.
 Also darkens background and removes most elements from the page. http://i.imgur.com/xnasRkT.png